MicrosoftDocs/azure-devops-docs/docs/pipelines/process/resources.md

 ## Resources: `pipelines`

 If you have an Azure Pipeline that produces artifacts, you can consume the artifacts by defining a `pipelines` resource. `pipelines` is a dedicated resource only for Azure Pipelines.
+You can also set triggers on pipeline resource for your CD workflows.

 # [Schema](#tab/schema)